Looking Glass Studios, Inc.

 System Shock

-After System Shock Looking Glass went on to develop a flight simulator focused on aerobatics, Flight Unlimited, but fans were looking for something less serene.
+After System Shock, Looking Glass went on to develop a flight simulator focused on aerobatics -- Flight Unlimited -- but fans were looking for something less serene.
 A year later they got Terra Nova: Strike Force Centauri.

 Terra Nova turned out to be another game for the critics.
 It was planned as a series, but it's poor sales put a stop to those plans.
-It sold a 100,000 units and it's one of the only Looking Glass games that didn't break even.
+It sold around 100,000 units and it's one of the only Looking Glass games that didn't break even.

 Thief: The Dark Project